-Circle the number that describes your teaching practice, where Standard 1: Planning for instruction and assessment is based on learner- identified needs and goals.
-1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice a.
-My learners participate in needs assessment to identify and prioritize social situations (themes) and/or topics that they want/need to communicate in the community, for work or for school.
-1 2 3 4 5 I ensure that the needs assessment tool and process is appropriate to my learners' CLB levels (e.g. at lower levels this may include pictorial needs assessment).
-1 2 3 4 5 c.
+Circle the number that describes you teaching practice, where ndard 1: Planning for instruction and assessment is based on learner- ntified needs and goals.
+1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice My learners participate in needs assessment to identify and prioritize social situations (themes) and/or topics that they want/need to communicate in the community, for work or for school.
+1 2 3 4 > 5 ensure that the needs assessment tool and process is appropriate to my learners' CLB levels e.g. at lower levels this may include pictorial needs assessment).
+1 2 3 4 > 5 c.
 I share the results of this needs assessment with my learners.
-1 2 3 4 5 d.
-I help my learners to identify one or more specific language-learning goal(s) that relate to what they want to be able to do for work, school or the community that can be achieved within the duration of the reporting period.
-1 2 3 4 5 e.
-We revisit these language-learning goals during the course or at the learning conference and set new ones, as needed.
-1 > 2 > 3 4 5 f.
-Learners complete an autobiography or piece of personal writing at the beginning of the reporting period to help me learn more about them.
-1 2 3 4 5 andard 2: Assessment is aligned to the CLB and is based on a rich variety tasks that enable learners to show what they "can do" in English.
+1 2 3 4 > 5 t help my learners to identify one or more specific language-learning goal(s) that relate to what they want to be able to do for work, school or the community that can be achieved within the duration of the reporting period.
+1 2 3 4 > 5 We revisit these language-learning goals during the course or at the learning conference and set new ones, as needed.
+1 2 3 4 > 5 earners complete an autobiography or piece of personal writing at the beginning of the eporting period to help me learn more about them.
+1 > 2 > 3 4 > 5 andard 2: Assessment is aligned to the CLB and is based on a rich variety tasks that enable learners to show what they "can do" in English.
 1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice a.
 My assessment tasks relate to the modules of instruction I have planned and are based on learner-identified needs.
-1 2 3 4 5 b.
+1 2 3 4 > 5 b.
 My assessment tasks and skill-using activities are appropriate for the CLB levels of my learners and the instructions are provided in learner-friendly language.
-1 2 3 4 5 c.
-My assessment criteria are appropriate to the task and are clearly identified on the assessment tasks.
+1 2 3 4 > 5 C. My assessment criteria are appropriate to the task and are clearly identified on the assessment tasks.
 Assessment criteria are drawn from the CLB document (from Indicators of Ability, Profile of Ability, and Knowledge & Strategies).
 Other criteria may be added that are specific to the task and consistent with CLB level expectations.
-1 2 3 4 5 d.
+1 2 3 4 > 5 d.
 In receptive tasks, I ensure that the questions/required responses relate to the assessment criteria I have selected.
-1 2 3 4 5 e.
+1 > 2 > 3 4 > 5 e.
 I clearly indicate on the assessment tasks what is considered satisfactory performance (performance that demonstrates that the learner is meeting the criteria for task success).
-1 2 3 4 5 f.
+1 2 3 4 > 5 f.
 I ensure that learners do not think that they have 'achieved a benchmark level' on the basis of one task.
-1 2 3 4 5
+1 2 3 4 > 5